Individual

 Research project

-Nuclear propionyl-CoA as a mediator between nutrition, chromatin regulation and cancer cell proliferation
+Nuclear metabolism as a mediator between nutrition, chromatin regulation and macrophage function

 Rationale and objectives: